lowtze/latin-books/A Latin reader for the lower forms in schools - H J Hardy/Latin Reader - H J Hardy.md

 510.
 144. The great eruption of Vesuvius took place A.D.
-79. torrentis modo ; ''like a torrent."
+79. torrentis modo ; "like a torrent."
 167. & triumviris Octavian, Antony, Lepidus were appointed to 1 regulate public affairs, B.c.
 48.
 dno